BamaComputationalBiology/CRE-UA/CRE-Pipeline.md

-## Preface

-This is the Fierst Lab protocol for ONT assembly and annotation of nematode genomes.
+Fierst Lab protocol for ONT assembly and annotation of nematode genomes.

 ## Contents